EF50: Early tube construction

+VHF experiments

+Through the early 1930s, a number of companies experimented with metal tubes, using a variety of sealing methods.
+These worked well, but tended to be rather large and were never able to be successfully mass-produced at low cost.
+RCA continued experiments with all-glass tubes and introduced their "acorn" (or "door knob") tubes late in 1934.
+These were essentially two half-tubes that were assembled separately, carefully folded together, and then sealed along the centerline.
+Despite using low-cost materials and construction, the manual assembly led to high costs.
+In Germany, Telefunken introduced the "Stahlröhre" (~steel tube) with its own issues.

-The EF50 was preceded by RCA's acorn design and several other attempts, such as the "Stahlröhre" (~steel tube) from Telefunken, to reduce inductance in the wire leads, all with some disadvantages.
-Philips had been working from 1934 to 1935 on an alternative that would solve the problems of the other bases, and a design that could be produced cheaply and in large quantities.
+Philips had been working from 1934 to 1935 on an alternative that would solve the problems of the other base designs, in a system that could be produced cheaply and in large quantities.
 A presentation by M.J.O.
 Strutt from the tube development group at Philips Research at the first "Internationale Fernseh-Tagung in Zürich" (international television conference in Zürich) described their work in September 1938.
 A few months later, Professor J.L.H.
 Jonker, who had a leading role in the development of the EF50, published an internal Philips Research Technical Note, Titled: "New radio Tube Constructions".
 Jonker's role was confirmed decades later by Th.
 P. Tromp, head of radio-valve manufacturing and production: "Prof. Dr. Jonker (head of development lab of electronic valves in the mid-thirties) was the originator of the EF50.
 This development started as early as 1934–1935.
 It was, indeed, developed in view of possible television application."